bcochofel/prometheus-configuration/README.md

 There's a file ```prometheus-consul.yml``` that uses Consul has a Service Discovery and also creates job name.
 For this to be done automatically you just need to register the service on Consul and add the ```prometheus``` tag.

+Prometheus is listening on port 9090.

 ## Alertmanager

+The default configuration sends alerts using webhooks to Alerta and Karma gets also alerts from Alertmanager automatically.
+For Slack integration change the ```alertmanager/alertmanager.yml``` file.

+Alertmanager is listening on port 9093.

 ## Pushgateway

+The Pushgateway has the default configuration.

+Pushgateway is listening on port 9091.

 ## Grafana

 ## Alerta

+Default configuration with MongoDB has database.

+Alerta is listening on port 8080.

 ## Karma

+Default configuration gets alerts from Alertmanager.

+Karma is listening on port 8888.

+# Long-Term-Storage

 # High-Availability

+# TODO

+- Configuration for Alerta
+- Alerta/Karma prometheus metrics
+- Grafana Provisioning with defaullt datasources and dashboards
+- Steps for HA

 # External Links